wilsonhj/fakerest-test/README.md

 This coding assignment will allow us to evaluate your ability to write a REST client that processes JSON data.
 This is aimed at a more senior Engineer.

 When assigned this test you will also be instructed if there is a preferred language to use, usually typescript, C++ or golang.
 If not directed otherwise, you may use any language you like.
-We are looking for clean, simple code that worksand that is easy to read and understand.
+We are looking for clean, simple code that works and that is easy to read and understand.

 Please follow these instructions *exactly* and carefully read the requirements below.
 We will ignore any submissions that don't follow these instructions.